Second highest coronavirus surges in state: Deaths rise by 93, cases up 11,433

-Coronavirus cases in Florida surged by 11,433 – just 25 from the record – as deaths increased by 93, the positive rate broke past the key target of 10 percent and testing in one day was nearly 100,000, the Florida Department of Health announced Friday.
+Coronavirus cases in Florida surged by a U.S. high 11,433 – just 25 from the record – as deaths increased by 93, the positive rate broke past the key target of 10 percent and testing in one day was nearly 100,000, the Florida Department of Health announced Friday.

 Palm Beach County's death toll rose by 8 to 586, compared with 9 Thursday after 6 Wednesday and a record increase of 20 on Tuesday.

-On Thursday, deaths rose 120, shattering the previous record of 83 in April 28 with 72 deaths reached twice.
-Fatalities in Florida increased by 67 last Friday.
+On Thursday, deaths climbed by 120, shattering the previous record of 83 in April 28 with 72 deaths reached twice.
+Fatalities in the state increased by 67 last Friday.

+Florida had the third-most deaths reported Friday in the nation, behind California with 140 and Texas with 96.
+California passed Pennsylvania into fourth place for total deaths and Texas has been climbing up the list to 12th.

 Since the first two deaths were announced on March 6, the toll has climbed to 4,102, which is ninth in the nation.
 The number of nonresident deaths listed by the state decreased from 102 to 101 for a total death count of 4,203.